 Back in 2011, my little upcycling business, The Woolly Pedlar was born, and I’d like to tell you how this came about and how I stumbled across the name.

 I had left teaching and was looking to start a new venture.
 I was considering all aspects of my life, my interests and skills and thinking of how these could be married in business.
 At that time I was blogging about living sustainably and writing The Bridge Cottage Way.
 Through this, I had set up a knitting group.
-A friend said she didn’t want to learn to knit but had seen these recycled wool armarmers by Katwise on the internet and wondered if I could make her a pair.
+A friend said she didn’t want to learn to knit but had seen these recycled wool armwarmers by Katwise on the internet and wondered if I could make her a pair.
 I bought the tutorial, and my first overlock sewing machine.
 It was from this first pair of armwarmers that my idea to set up a business upcycling wool knitwear came about.
 Needless to say, my armwarmers have improved somewhat since the first pair.
 (Find them to buy in Accessories)

 So that’s the ‘Woolly’ part of the name explained, now to explain the ‘Pedlar’ bit.
 As a family we have always gone to music festivals.
 This first started with me back in 1984 when I went to Stonehenge Free Festival, and then my first (and last) Glastonbury in 1985.
 My kids have all grown up loving festivals, and two of them have performed in festival bands over several years.
 I have had many a happy hour dancing to bands at stages powered alternative energy, be it wind, sun or pedal power.
 Indeed, at Eden Festival which we love, there is a venue with a row of bikes which powers the Board Walk Stage.
 There’s nothing finer that being on a bike providing the power for the mighty Mungo’s HiFi Sound System.